Overview

 Add the following to your bazelrc:

-build --@rules_rust//:output_diagnostics=true --output_groups=+rust_lib_rustc_output,+rust_metadata_rustc_output
+build --@rules_rust//rust/settings:rustc_output_diagnostics=true --output_groups=+rust_lib_rustc_output,+rust_metadata_rustc_output

 Then you can use a prototype rust-analyzer plugin that automatically collects the outputs whenever you recompile.